xps/VSTextMacros/ReadMe.md

 What is it?
 ===============================

 An extension for Visual Studio 2012/2013 that brings back support for macros in text/code editors.

-You can use it to automate repetitive text editing tasks.
+These macros can be used to automate repetitive text editing tasks.

+You may have used such macros in previous versions of Visual Studio.
+Indeed, macros used to be supported and [removed][5] in Visual Studio 2010.

+Although macros used to be very sophisticated at the time, letting you control almost any feature of Visual Studio, this extension only aims at supporting the text editing part of macros.

-It is inspired by the macro feature of [Notepad++][1], so if you have used it then you already know how to use this extension.
+And if you have not used Visual Studio macros before, you may have used them in other text editors such as [Notepad++][1] or [Sublime text][6].
+If you have, then you already know how to use this extension.

 Download
 ===============================